 Many of the wide range of clubs we offer, such as Critical Theory, Astro-particle Physics and Computing, as well as the Extended Project Qualification, provide our students with the opportunity to explore new topics and ideas outside their normal programme of study.

-Ashbourne is developing a super-curricular library that students may dip into so they can expand their knowledge beyond the A level subject syllabus.
-The library will contain carefully selected resources that include books, documentaries and talks as well as work experience opportunities, related free online courses (MOOCS), EPQ topics and more.
+Ashbourne has created a supercurricular library that students may dip into so they can expand their knowledge beyond the A level subject syllabus.
+The library contains carefully selected resources that include books, documentaries and talks as well as work experience opportunities, related free online courses (MOOCS), EPQ topics and more.

 Ashbourne offers a lively extra curricular programme of activities and clubs that allow students to take their academic and personal interests beyond the main curriculum, including European trips, London galleries and shows, go karting, ice skating and clubs ranging from Bollywood dancing and Film to the Ashbourne Allstars football team.

 The Ashbourne Revue is probably the most popular event of the year and offers all students and staff the opportunity to showcase their talents across many different areas, especially the performing arts.